Accountability of Mission and Ongoing Assessment

 Student Outcomes Data

-Seventy percent (70%) of those enrolled in the Master of Arts Degree program are part-time students (1 or 2 courses per semester) and generally complete the program in an average of five to seven years.
-Over the past ten years 77% of those eligible to graduate completed the program and were awarded degrees with an average GPA of 3.62.
-In the last three years, however, the completion rate was 97%.
-Most lay MA students who enroll in the program already have ministerial positions within the Diocese: Nineteen percent (19%) served in educational ministries; and 71% in parish, diocesan or pastoral ministries.
-Graduates either had positions at the time of graduation, or obtained ministerial positions within a year after graduation.
+Forty-eight percent (48%) of those enrolled in the Master of Arts Degree program are part-time students (2 or 3 courses per semester) and generally complete the program in an average of five to seven years.
+Over the past five years 84% of those eligible to graduate completed the program and were awarded degrees with an average GPA of 3.45.
+(Persistence over 3 consecutive semesters: 82%.)
+Most lay MA students who enroll in the program already have ministerial positions within the Diocese: Nineteen percent (19%) served in educational ministries; and 71% in parish, diocesan, or pastoral ministries.
+Graduates either had positions at the time of graduation or obtained ministerial positions within a year after graduation.

-Within the past ten years, 86% of those enrolled in the Doctor of Ministry program were awarded the degree with an average GPA of 3.81.
+Within the past five years, 83% of those enrolled in the Doctor of Ministry program were awarded the degree with an average GPA of 3.78.
 The DMin degree program requires that applicants are in full-time ministry for at least three years prior to admission.
 Thirty-nine percent (39%) of the graduates serve in ordained ministries, 23% in educational ministries, and 38% in parish, diocesan, and pastoral ministries.

 To learn more about the assessment plan and the effectiveness of the degree programs, contact Saint Mary Seminary and Graduate School of Theology, Director of Institutional Assessment.